Want to know how to sell more?

-This past week this was the topic I delivered during a virtual presentation to TEC members across Canada.
+This was the topic I delivered during a virtual presentation to TEC members across Canada.

-The topic was creating Unstoppable Growth in a company, and in it I shared the story of my experience leading a not-for-profit a few years ago.
+The topic was creating Unstoppable Growth in a company, and I shared the story of my experience leading a not-for-profit a few years ago.

 During my time leading the organization, we focused on three key priorities: